CSCfi/fairdata-metax/docs/api/v1/datasets.rst

     assert response.status_code == 201, response.content

-For more involving examples, see the :ref:`rst-dataset-examples` section for datasets.
+For more involving examples, see the :ref:`examples<rst-dataset-examples-v1>` section for datasets.